RabbyHub/RabbyDesktop/src/renderer/changeLogs/currentVersion.md

 #### New Features:

-- Fixed the issue of not able to use cmd + V on macOS
+- Supported to view and send NFT
+- Supported same address on multiple chains for Safe
+- Optimized CEX asset display in Bundle